Henry-Savary-Jackson/SnakeGame/README.md

 # SnakeGame
-A recreation of snake game I am working on to practice java
+A recreation of snake game I made to practice my java skills.